Mysthaps/LobotomyCorp/README.md

 </details><br>

 # Requirements
-Requires the latest version **Steamodded** 1.0.0-ALPHA.
+Requires the latest version of **Steamodded** 1.0.0-ALPHA.
-Instructions can be found [here](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).
+Instructions can be found [here](https://github.com/Steamodded/smods/wiki).

 # Installation
 Head to the mod's *[Releases](https://github.com/Mysthaps/LobotomyCorp/releases/latest)* page and download the latest version.